 How EAPs benefit your workforce:

 EAPs also empower managers—33% of whom feel unequipped to address mental health concerns—with the knowledge and tools to better support their teams.
-By fostering resilience and offering timely assistance, EAPs contribute to a healthier, more engaged workforce.
+By fostering resilience and offering timely assistance, employer funded mental healthcare through EAPs contributes to a healthier, more engaged workforce.

 For businesses working within tight budgets, health cash plans offer an affordable way to provide mental health support without the high costs of group health insurance.